StrikingLoo/strikingloo.github.io/README.md

 # strikingloo.github.io
-Personal site through github pages.
-Trying to make Jekyll work for the first time.
+Personal site, made with GitHub pages.
+Using Jekyll for the first time.